 Environmental Influences

 Environmental factors, including peer pressure, exposure to drug use at an early age, and socio-economic challenges, contribute significantly to the risk of developing heroin addiction.
-According to the Royal College of Psychiatrists 2021 research titled, “Heroin Dependence,” Living in an environment where drug use is prevalent can normalize the behavior and increase the likelihood of experimentation.
+According to the Royal College of Psychiatrists 2021 research titled, “Heroin Dependence,” Living in an environment where drug use is prevalent normalizes the behavior and increases the likelihood of experimentation.

 Early Exposure To Prescription Opioids